Point Defiance Bypass: History

 The Northern Pacific Railway (NP) opened the Prairie Line – part of its planned transcontinental mainline – through Yelm and Lakewood on January 5, 1874.
 On May 1, 1891, the NP-owned Tacoma, Olympia & Grays Harbor Railroad completed a 24.7 mi branch of the Northern Pacific between Lakeview (near modern Lakewood) and Lacey, passing through the Fort Lewis military base.
 By 1914, the NP (plus the GN and UP under trackage rights) operated 11 daily round trips over the Prairie Line, plus 3 daily round trips to Grays Harbor over the newer branch.

 Just south of Tacoma, the Prairie Line had a 2.2 miles section of difficult 2.2% grade.
 In 1914, the NP opened the Point Defiance Line along the coast of Puget Sound and around Point Defiance.
 Part of the line to Grays Harbor was used by the new line; the section between DuPont and Lakewood became the American Lake Branch.
 Most NP and UP passenger and freight service moved to the newer, flatter line.
 On August 8, 1943, the GN moved its remaining Seattle–Portland round trip to the Point Defiance Line, leaving only NP trains to Grays Harbor on the old line.
 Those trains were discontinued in February 1956, leaving the American Lake Branch and the Tacoma–Tenino section of the Prairie Line used only by freight service.
 The GN and NP were merged into the Burlington Northern Railway (BN) in 1970.
 In 1973, the BN increased clearances on the Point Defiance Line, allowing trains carrying Boeing aircraft parts to use that line.
 Long-distance freight service was removed from the Prairie Line, and it was abandoned south of Yelm in 1986.

 The Point Defiance Line, however, proved not to be ideal for Amtrak passenger service.
 Mudslides frequently closed the line, and the 1988 conversion of two tunnels to single track to further increase freight clearances limited capacity.
 In 1992, the Washington State Department of Transportation (WSDOT) identified the American Lake Branch and the northern section of the Prairie Line as a potential alignment for a new Amtrak bypass of Point Defiance.
 In April 2003, the BNSF Railway (the successor to the BN) removed the remaining 2.1 miles of the Prairie Line in Tacoma from service, thus allowing Sound Transit to build the Tacoma Link without an expensive level crossing.
 In return, Sound Transit funded repairs to the American Lake Branch for continued BNSF freight service to Fort Lewis, while Tacoma Rail took over freight service on the line in Tacoma.
 BNSF sold the Tacoma–Lakewood section to Sound Transit for commuter rail use in 2004 for $13.4 million, with BNSF retaining a freight easement.
+This sale was part of a larger, $32 million purchase of 21 miles of BNSF track between Tacoma and the Nisqually River (at the border between Pierce County and Thurston County).